AlanLuu/lox-go/README.md

         - `queue.isEmpty()`, which returns `true` if the queue contains no elements and `false` otherwise
         - `queue.peek()`, which returns the element at the front of the queue without removing it from the queue
             - This method returns `nil` if the queue is empty
-        - `queue.rear()`, which returns the element at the back of the queue
+        - `queue.rear()`, which returns the element at the back of the queue and is an alias for `queue.back`
             - This method returns `nil` if the queue is empty
         - `queue.remove()`, which removes and returns the element at the front of the queue and is an alias for `queue.dequeue`
             - This method throws a runtime error if the queue is empty